22 Examples of Customer Retention Strategies That Actually Work

 Which customer retention strategy is right for your business?

-Now that you're equipped with a list full of good customer retention strategies, which will you choose?
+Now that you're equipped with a list full of viable strategies for your customer retention plan, which ones will you incorporate within your business?

 Every strategy won‘t work for every business, but as long as you’re keeping the customer‘s needs in mind, they’ll be happy to purchase from you every chance they get.